Can you ice dye with liquid? Yes you can! The ice dyeing with liquid dye is a tad different so read through or watch the video to see the tutorial.

 I get the question all the time.
 I had to see for myself.
 It looks a bit different than regular ice dye, but it will work in a pinch!
 Want to see if powdered natural ice dye will work?
 I have a post for that too.
-As well as temperature of ice dyeing.
+As well as the temperature of ice dyeing.

 Can You Liquid Dye to Ice Dye?

+Yes, you can!
+It will be a bit different than how you would use powdered dye.
 Check out the video below for a visual tutorial.
 If you prefer written instructions see below!

 If you’re in a pinch, I still suggest powdered dye.
 The powder helps the ice melt and the liquid doesn’t.
 It took about twice as long to do the liquid as my usual method.